sombriks/react-studies/README.md

 # React studies

-Simple and prgressive exercicses to create user interfaces with react
+Simple and progressive exercises to create user interfaces with react

 ## Roadmap